 The advertising impact with customers?

-As we obviously can’t see the sales and profit impact, our next best option is check the impact is to look at search results on “Bankwest Bryce”.
+As we can’t see the sales and profit impact, our next best option to check the impact is to look at search results on “Bankwest Bryce”.
 The top 4 links were all to marketing magazines talking about the campaign.
 We couldn’t see any customer-led responses.